6 Alternatives to Posting Marketplace Listings as a Business on Facebook

-What we’ve suspected for close to a year, although not yet confirmed by Meta, is coming to fruition.
-The ability to post used cars on Facebook Marketplace by a business is going away.
+What we’ve suspected for quite some time now has come to fruition.
+The ability to post used cars on Facebook Marketplace by a business is gone.

 Alternative Tactics to Posting on Facebook Marketplace as a Business